 Each site is prepared to serve men and women, offering integrated behavioral health services and residential supports for individuals seeking intensive, supportive services.
 Referrals are made through Philadelphia Department of Behavioral Health.

 Individuals interested in learning more about New Vitae Wellness and Recovery's Philadelphia services are encouraged to contact Dr. Tom Haworth at 484-270-9500.

 Services are staffed by a multidisciplinary team of mental health professionals.
 The team includes a board-certified psychiatrist, doctoral level psychologist, licensed mental health therapists, along with Care Coordinators, 24-hour nurses, Certified Peer Specialists, and Mental Health Workers.
 The team works with community partners including Intensive Case Managers, Assertive Community Treatment Teams, Medical Professionals, and other professionals as well as family and other allies of individual residents.

 The recovery supports will provide individual and group therapies and peer support services.
 Individualized recovery plans will emphasize the development of independent living and symptom management skills, highlighting a variable length of stay aimed at increasing personal autonomy.

 Together with our Beck Institute partners, staff at the RTFA's develop meaningful, reality based, recovery plans with the individual residents and their families.
 Beck Institute staff work side by side with New Vitae staff intervening and engaging with residents to build and increase their capacity for greater independence.

-All staff are trained in Cognitive Behavioral Therapy Recovery, and the principles of this model drive the program.
+All staff is trained in Cognitive Behavioral Therapy Recovery, and the principles of this model drive the program.
 We work tirelessly to engage individuals in their interests and pursue greater social connectedness and independence.